-If a station is being operated under a Time Brokerage Agreement, a Local Marketing Agreement, or the equivalent, the licensee should complete the above reports only with regard to the recruitment efforts it undertook for its own full-time employees, and not report information concerning the broker's efforts for its employees.
+If a station is being operated under a Time Brokerage Agreement, a Local Marketing Agreement, or the equivalent, the licensee should complete the above reports only with regard to the recruitment efforts it undertook for its own full-time employees, and not report information concerning the broker's efforts and the broker's employees.
 A broker who is also the licensee of another station or stations in the market should include recruitment activity concerning full-time positions at the station it brokers in the reports it prepares for its own station(s) that is (are) most closely affiliated with and in the same market as the brokered station.
-If a licensee-broker does not own a station in the same market as the brokered station, it should include the information for the brokered station in the reports for the station it owns that is geographically the closest to the brokered station.
+If a licensee-broker does not own a station in the reports for the station it owns that is geographically closest to the brokered station.